Lung cancer is the second most common cancer in men and women. The American Cancer Society's estimates for lung cancer in the United States for 2022:

 Myth: Only smokers get lung cancer

 Fact: Smoking is the most significant risk factor, but there are others.
-Radon is the first cause in never-smokers and the second in smokers in the United States.
+Radon is the first cause of never-smokers and the second in smokers in the United States.
 Emitted by rock and soil, it can seep into homes and other buildings.
 Testing is available through state governments.
 Air pollution, asbestos, arsenic, diesel exhaust, benzene, formaldehyde, and some forms of silica and chromium are other factors that could increase a person’s lung cancer risk.
 Family history has also been shown to play a role as well.

 Myth: Secondhand smoke does not increase my risk of lung cancer

 Fact: Non-smokers exposed to secondhand smoke at home or work increase their risk of developing lung cancer by 20% to 30%.
 Secondhand smoke causes more than 7,300 lung cancer deaths among U.S. non-smokers annually.
 Several studies suggest that the amount of cancer-causing chemicals in tobacco smoke is higher in secondhand smoke than in smoke inhaled by smokers.
-According to the National Cancer Institute (NCI), there is no documented "safe" level of exposure to secondhand smoke.
+According to the National Cancer Institute (NCI), there is no documented "safe" exposure to secondhand smoke.

 Myth: I’ve been diagnosed with lung cancer.
 Quitting will not make a difference.